Gift-Alago/workflow-automation/SETUP.md

 Add the Text Parser module in Make.com.

 Define keywords for High, Medium, and Low Priority.

+A text parser scans the ticket description and assigns a priority level:

+- High Priority → Contains words like “urgent” or “critical.”

+- Medium Priority → Contains words like “issue” or “bug.”

+- Low Priority → No major keywords detected.

 **Step 5: Automate Slack & Email Notifications**
 Add Slack Webhook module → Send alerts to the correct channel.